 It was fascinating watching the crystal form over the next couple weeks.
 The girls decided the white sugar actually worked best to make rock candy.
 They determined that the brown sugar had way too much molasses for the crystals to form on the stick and the powder sugar was too small.

-- 2 cups water for each solution
+- 2 cups of water for each solution

 - 4 cups sugar for each solution